Congregation of Windesheim: Famous members and works

 The canons of Windesheim numbered many writers, besides copyists and illuminators.
-Their most famous author was Thomas a' Kempis.
+Their most famous author was Thomas à Kempis.
 Besides ascetical works, they also produced a number of chronicles, such as the "Chronicle of Windesheim" by Johann Busch, after retiring from his reforming labors.
 An emendation of the Vulgate Bible text and of the text of various Church Fathers was also undertaken.
 Gabriel Biel, "the last German scholastic", was a member of the congregation, as was the Renaissance scholar Erasmus.